-Financial Aid Basics: the Good, the Bad, and the Ugly
+Financial Aid Basics: The Good, the Bad, and the Ugly

 Financial aid comes from a variety of sources and in a variety of forms.
-Ultimately, all of this money is meant to cover your college expenses - these costs include tuition, room, board, fees, transportation, and personal expenses.
+Ultimately, all this money is meant to cover your college expenses, which include tuition and fees, room and board, transportation, and personal expenses.

 So what counts as financial aid?
-There are three main types of aid that you should be aware of:
+There are three main types of aid you should be aware of:

 Now that you know about the different forms of financial aid, we can talk about what aid types are more helpful than others.

-These types of aid won't always be wrong for everyone, but they shouldn't be your first resort.
+These types of aid won't always be wrong for everyone—but they shouldn't be your first resort.

 Financial aid packages are less appealing when they offer the majority of their financial aid in the form of loans.
-What this means is that you're still responsible for those college expenses, only you'll have to pay them after you graduate instead of right now.
+What this means is that you're still responsible for those college expenses—you'll just have to pay them after you graduate instead of right now.

 A "Bad" Financial Aid Package

-Less desirable financial aid packages will comprise mostly of loans, particularly high-interest loans.
+Less desirable financial aid packages will contain mostly loans, particularly high-interest loans.
 In these cases, a school can't or won't cover a student's unmet need, so the onus to find funding is put on the student.
 What this usually means is that the student has to take out loans to cover the cost of his or her education.

-These aid options tend to be better options - they're more sustainable in the long run.
+These aid options tend to be better options; they're more sustainable in the long run.

 I define good financial aid as aid that's a helpful and sustainable financial solution for both the short and long term.
 Basically, good financial aid enables you to afford the education you need without hindering you professionally, financially, or personally after you graduate.

 Any free money is good money.
-Because you don't have to pay back any money that you receive from grants, this award type won't hinder you in any way after you graduate.
+Because you don't have to pay back any money you receive from grants, this award type won't hinder you in any way after you graduate.

 The major difference between grants and scholarships is that scholarship applicants are almost always evaluated on merit, even if the scholarship is need-based.

 The good news: loans can still be viable and manageable solutions for students who can't afford a school's net price after any grants or scholarships.

 A "Good" Financial Aid Package